Air

 build page DOM by calling Air tags

-method defaults
+method shortcuts

-method defaults() returns Mu
+method shortcuts() returns Mu

 set all provided shortcuts on first use